nhsconnect/gpconnect/pages/appointments/appointments.md

 ### Care Setting 1: Within GP Federations ###

-Enabling a GP practice or Appointment Hub, to book, amend, cancel, or view a patient’s in-hours or extended hours appointments at the patient’s registered GP Practice or another GP practice within the same federation.
+Enabling a GP Practice or Appointment Hub, to book, amend, cancel, or view a patient’s in-hours or extended hours appointments at the patient’s registered GP Practice or another GP practice within the same federation.

 ### Care Setting 2: From UC Call Centres to GP Practices – In-Hours, Extended Hours Appointments ###
-The requirement to support the use of the GP Connect capability for Unscheduled Care by Urgent Care (UC) Services - ie UC Call Centres booking and managing appointments into GP practices –  has been accommodated where possible in the API design.
+The requirement to support the use of the GP Connect capability for Unscheduled Care by Urgent Care (UC) Services - i.e. UC Call Centres booking and managing appointments into GP Practices –  has been accommodated where possible in the API design.
-The Call Centre will retrieve and select In-Hours or Extended Hours appointments for booking/managing at either
+The Call Centre will retrieve and select In-Hours or Extended Hours appointments for booking/managing at either:

    - the Patient’s registered GP Practice

    - GP Practices federated with the Patient’s registered GP Practice

-   - a GP Practice within the vicinity of the Patient’s geographic location – eg when the Patient is on holiday
+   - a GP Practice within the vicinity of the Patient’s geographic location – e.g. when the Patient is on holiday

-{% include note.html content="Whilst the GP Connect programme primarily assumes that the appointment-hosting (provider) systems are the GP Principal Systems, the API technical design has accommodated the minimum viable features required to support Booking and Managing of Appointments at UC Providers such as Minor Injuries Units and GP Out of Hours services.
+{% include note.html content="Whilst the GP Connect programme primarily assumes that the appointment-hosting (Provider) systems are the GP Principal systems, the API technical design has accommodated the minimum viable features required to support Booking and Managing of Appointments at UC Providers such as Minor Injuries Units and GP Out of Hours services.
 This means that UC consumers will not need to use different APIs depending on the type of organisation they are targeting.  **This deployment care setting is currently out of scope for GP Connect FoT deployments.**" %}

 ## API Use Cases ##

-The following individual API calls are used by consumers to implement the appointment management capability.
+The following individual API calls are used by consumers to implement the appointment management capability:

 - [Retrieve a patients appointments](appointments_use_case_retrieve_a_patients_appointments.html)
 - [Search for free slots](appointments_use_case_search_for_free_slots.html)